 Between an AP MLD and a non-AP MLD associated with the AP MLD, an individually addressed MMPDU that is intended for an associated MLD shall not include MLO Link Information element.

-Between an AP MLD and a non-AP MLD associated with the AP MLD, if an individually addressed MMPDU that carries MLO Link Information element is received by a STA affiliated with the MLD, then the MLD shall discard the MMPDU if the MLO Link Information element indicates any link without being setup.
+Between an AP MLD and a non-AP MLD associated with the AP MLD, if an individually addressed MMPDU that carries MLO Link Information element is received by a STA affiliated with the MLD, then the MLD shall discard the MMPDU if the MLO Link Information element indicates any link that is not a enabled link(#14046).

 TGbe editor: Change 35.3.12.4 Traffic Indication as follows (track change on):